ItsCraftIsBored/ItsCraftIsBored/README.md

 - 👀 I’m interested In Python
 - 🌱 I’m currently learning Python
 - 🏢 I'm the owner of ItsCraftSoftware
-- 📫 Email At:athaya@itscraftsoftware.my.id im only talk english and indonesia
+- 📫 Email At: athaya@itscraftsoftware.my.id (im only talk english and indonesia)
 - 🌐 itscraftsoftware.my.id
 <!---
 ItsCraftIsBored/ItsCraftIsBored is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.